 | Head chef / executive chef | 5+ years | Leadership, menu planning, cost control, and full management |

+The more consistently you build skills and take on responsibility, the faster you can advance.
 In some kitchens, a motivated cook may progress quickly.
 In others, advancement may take longer depending on the size of the operation, turnover, and opportunities for promotion.

-How to Become a Chef Without Culinary School?
+How to Become a Chef Without Culinary School

 Yes, many chefs become successful without culinary school by gaining hands-on experience in professional kitchens and learning on the job.